Skip to main content

 Permissions and access control

-• The master key is unique per workspace.
+• A Master API key is unique to its workspace.

 Acting on behalf of a user